Arjunbadola/arjunbadola.github.io/_posts/2023-10-14-uncertainty.md

 My focus has always been on the constant figures and avoiding variables to the maximum extent.
 But in reality a slight change in the variable figure throws your whole expression under the bus.

-It is nice to have certainty in things, because one knows what comes next and planning out things goes seamlessly.
-Further, there are less [unknown known](https://en.wikipedia.org/wiki/There_are_unknown_unknowns) events.
+It is nice to have certainty in things, because one knows what comes next and there are less [unknown known](https://en.wikipedia.org/wiki/There_are_unknown_unknowns) events.
 But looking for certainty in everything and getting to a conclusive decision is not a viable option every time, rather most of the time.

 Letting things go with the flow seems the option to most things.
 As the variable factor is so strong that the pre-planning or thought process put into it seems a waste of time.